 Pastoral Planning: Designing a holistic plan of action that integrates contextual realities and scriptural truth.

-This process is more akin to a spiral than a circle, breaking new ground with each cycle rather than simply retracing old steps (Holland & Henriot, 1983).
+This process is more akin to a spiral than a circle, breaking new ground with each cycle rather than simply retracing old steps (Holland & Henriot, 1983, pp. 7-9).

 Similarly, David C. Ward’s (2014) Christian interdisciplinary approach to social research, “faith-learning integration for social change,” incorporates a mix of concepts and questions into the learning process in pursuit of truth.
 This process of inquiry creates an environment in which dialogue about shared humanity and common challenges in the social and natural realms in a way that opens problem-solving opportunities that are informed by spiritual truths.
 Worldview analysis is a critical part of this.
-In this process, change in thinking first takes place at the individual level and then at the local community level (Ward, 2014).
+In this process, change in thinking first takes place at the individual level and then at the local community level (Ward, 2014, pp. 33-51).

 Current Conversation-Based Models

 Communication-based approaches to development have become increasingly more accepted over the past thirty years.
 Communication for social change has its roots in Paulo Freire’s theory of communication as a dialectical and participatory process.
 It is a cyclical process rather than a linear one, and is relationally-led rather than organizationally-led.
-This cycle of dialogue and collective action is an ongoing process (Figueroa et al, 2014).
+This cycle of dialogue and collective action is an ongoing process (Figueroa et al, 2014, pp. 2-3).
 Below are three examples of this dialectical process in action.
 Although not all of them are faith-based approaches, they each demonstrate elements which use conversation to promote worldview change and lifestyle transformation.

 The Integrated Model of Communication for Social Change (IMCFSC) – The Rockefeller Foundation

 Many development models have focused on behavior change of the individual.
 However, an individual-focused initiative is not effective in many situations.
 This approach does not address the external social and physical constraints that exist in every society, and may prevent an individual from changing their own lives.
 Collective action in social change is necessary.
 By taking a community-based dialogue approach, both individual and communal concerns can be addressed.
-Community-wide issues can only be improved if the majority of the population commits to taking action to address a problem (Figueroa et al, 2014).
+Community-wide issues can only be improved if the majority of the population commits to taking action to address a problem (Figueroa et al, 2014, pp. 3, 5-6, 13).

 The Rockefeller Foundation uses an inclusive and participatory model of social change in their development interventions.
 The Integrated Model of Communication for Social Change (IMCFSC) is a combination of community dialogue and collective action intended to produce social change.
 Communication for Social Change (CFSC) best takes place within a community setting.
-It is a process in which a group of people come together to define who they are, what they need and want, and how to reach the goals which they have collectively determined.
+It is a process in which a group of people come together to define who they are, what they need and want, and how to reach the goals which they have collectively determined (p.
+5-6).

 Key elements of this model include: